AysunAbdullayeva/UneCircuit/README.md

 ## Additional Resources

 - **`models/`** contains STL files for 3D-printed chassis parts.
-- **`other/`** includes datasheets for sensors and motors.

 We encourage other teams to explore this repository for inspiration, as per the WRO’s open-sharing ethos.
-For questions, contact us at [unecirciut@gmail.com](mailto:unecirciut@gmail.com).